obianuju1/HackDiversitySWEFellowsInterview/README.md

 **Version Control and Submission**
 - **Commit Regularly**: Commit your code after completing significant tasks, such as implementing filtering or sorting.
-- **Final Submission**: Push all changes to GitHub, with clear commit messages.
-Ensure your final code is readable and organized.
+- **Final Submission**: Push all changes to your **private fork** of the GitHub repository and add `HackDotDiversity` as a collaborator.
+Submit a zip file of your code to the provided Google Form link.

 ---